Using Lumigator UI

 Getting Started

-Follow the installation guide to get Lumigator up and running.
+Follow the quickstart to get Lumigator up and running.
 The UI can then be accessed by visiting localhost on your web browser.
 You should be able to see a screen with the sections Datasets and Experiments.
 Lets go through each of them in detail.

 Upload a Dataset

-The main purpose of Lumigator is to help you select a model that works well for your particular data.
+The main purpose of Lumigator is to help you select the model that works best for your particular data, amongst several available.
 It does this by evaluating multiple models on a sample of your data: your dataset.

 The first step is to upload your dataset.
 This can be done by clicking on the Provide Dataset button in the Datasets section.
 This will open a dialog box where you can select the dataset file to be uploaded from your local machine.
 The dataset file should be in csv